EngineMachiner/beat4sprite/README.md

 ---

-Consider that scripts using actor frame textures to create dynamic textures (Tile.lua) won't work properly in older legacy builds due to renderer incompatibility with non power of two textures.

 If you want create your own animations you can check the [wiki](https://github.com/EngineMachiner/beat4sprite/wiki).

 You can also check out examples in: